nmezhenskyi/fragments/README.md

 # DPS955 Course Project

-Project for Cloud Computing for Programmers (DPS955) course.
+Microservice for processing fragments (text/images).
+A part of the course project for Cloud Computing for Programmers (DPS955).

 ## Author